-Vera Wang is one of our favourite designers.
-Her gowns are romantic, whimsical and high fashion, while still remaining timeless and elegant.
-On Vera Wang's blog, Vera Unveiled, she often discusses the design concept through to the making of the gown.
-We love hearing the process that couturiers go through when creating a wedding dress.
-Read on for a snapshot into this process, as Vera Wang discusses the making of her Gracie gown.
+From the design concept through to the making of the gown, we are fascinated by the process that couturiers go through when creating a wedding dress.
+Read on for a snapshot into this process, as Vera Wang discusses the making of her Jasmine gown.

 Visit Vera Wang